MayaPosch/NyanSD/Readme.md

 Both a daemon and client utility are available, as well as a reference client and server implementation.

+## Quick install ##

+To quickly build and install the NyanSD library, daemon and client utility, on Linux platforms the installation script can be used.
+After cloning the project to the target system, simply run from the project root:

+`sudo ./install_nyansd.sh`

+This will install the libPoco dependency automatically.
+A current (C++17) GCC/Clang compiler and utilities are expected to be already installed.

+Supported platforms: Linux with the apt, pacman or apk package managers.
+Supported service controllers: systemd & openrc.

 ## Daemon ##

 The NyanSD daemon is found in the `daemon/` folder of the project.
 It can be used on any major platform, including Windows and Linux.